Rhetos/AspNetFormsAuth/Readme.md

   the password reset token and send it to the user.
 In order to use this method, an implementation of sending the token (by SMS or email, e.g.) should be provided by an additional plugin (see [Implementing SendPasswordResetToken](#implementing-sendpasswordresettoken)).

-### Simple administration GUI

-For testing and administration, a simple web GUI is available at the Rhetos server homepage under *AspNetFormsAuth* header.

 ## Authentication service API